jedisct1/libsodium-doc/advanced/ristretto.md

 void crypto_core_ristretto255_random(unsigned char *p);
 ```

-Fills `p` with the representative of a random group element.
+Fills `p` with the representation of a random group element.

 ## Hash-to-group